MINT: Multi-Vector Search Index Tuning: Introduction

 Using this new query execution strategy, we develop a novel algorithm for choosing the set of indexes (called a configuration) and a novel query planner.
 Similar to the classical index tuning in relational databases~\cite{Chaudhuri:VLDB1997:AutoAdmin}, given a query workload and constraints for recall and storage, the configuration searcher explores the space of possible indexes to choose a configuration that minimizes the workload's latency while meeting the recall and storage constraints.
 The configuration searcher performs what-if query planning~\cite{Surajit:SIGMOD1998:WhatIf}; for each query, it asks for the best query plan for a given set of indexes.
 These indexes are hypothetical indexes based on sampling, which are much less expensive than creating real indexes.
 Like a relational database query optimizer, the query planner uses a cost model.
 Given a query, it decides how best to use the hypothetical indexes to generate an efficient query execution plan.

 In summary, given a set of multi-vector queries, we study how to choose which multi-column indexes to create and how to use them to answer queries.
 Our contributions are: (1) We define the Multi-vector Search Index Tuning problem and its building block, the Query Planning problem.
 We prove they are NP-hard and propose algorithms to solve them.
 (2) To solve these problems, we propose simplified models to estimate query latency and recall.
 (3) We implement \sys, a flexible index tuning framework for multi-vector search.
 It works with pluggable modules that estimate index performance.
 We demonstrate its flexibility using two types of vector index, HNSW~\cite{malkov:TPAMI2018:hnsw} and DiskANN~\cite{subramanya:NEURIPS2019:diskann}.
-(4) We conduct experiments to measure the performance of \sys. \sys recommends indexes on millions of vectors within minutes, and its index quality outperforms the baseline by $\speedupLowerBound$ to $\speedupUpperBound$.
+(4) We conduct experiments to measure the performance of \sys. \sys recommends indexes on millions of vectors within minutes, and it achieves a $\speedupLowerBound$ to $\speedupUpperBound$ speedup over the baseline.

 This paper is organized as follows: We define the problem and provide an overview in Section~\ref{section:Overview}.
 We present the two major modules, Query Planner and Configuration Searcher, in Section~\ref{section:QueryPlanner} and Section~\ref{section:ConfigurationSearcher}.
 We evaluate \sys in Section~\ref{section:Experiments}.
 Finally, we study related work in Section~\ref{section:RelatedWork} and conclude in Section~\ref{section:Conclusion}.